syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 **Error Message:** The included Syncfusion license is invalid.
 Please refer to this help topic(https://help.syncfusion.com/es/licensing/) for more information.

-**Solution:** Generate a valid license key for a specific version and platform.
+**Solution:** Generate a valid license key from [here](https://www.syncfusion.com/account/downloads) for a specific version and platform.

 ## Trail Expired